Most-AO/protocol/01_Handle.md

-# MostAO
+# Handle

-Messages and other stuff transmitted by AO

-## Background

-AO, the computer, is a promising new infrastructure that enables Web3 applications to deliver a Web2 experience.
-To enhance the AO ecosystem, a protocol is required to establish a standardized messaging system for processes to communicate.

-## Conceptes

-- Handle: A handle is the unique identifier, and is also a process that can send and receive messages.
+A handle is the unique identifier, and is also a process that can send and receive messages.
+You can think it as your PDS (personal data server)
-- Session: A session is process establish between two handles.
-A session is responsible for keeping the message history and key exchange.
-- Registry: Register all handles and spawns sessions between handles.

 ## Handle Registry